coderdark/spaghetti-solid/README.md

 ## How to fix it?

 Fixing spaghetti code starts with taking best practices seriously.
-That means following coding standards—tools like Prettier and ESLint can help automate that.
-Even something as simple as good variable names makes a huge difference.
-Aim for clean, self-explanatory code that’s modular and covered by unit tests.
+That means following coding standards, implement unit testing, decoupling, and modularization.
+Aim for clean, self-explanatory code.

 Talk to your team.
 If the design doesn’t make sense, speak up.
 Ask questions, clarify requirements, and help mentor newer developers.